 A Total Win!

 You do not have to use all of these herbs, or only these herbs!
-You can choose just one and make your natural facial cleanser with it just fine.
+You can choose just one and make your natural facial cleanser without it just fine.

-- German Chamomile: This is very soothing to the skin; any irritations or acne can be soothed using chamomile.
+- German Chamomile: This is very soothing to the skin; irritations or acne can often be soothed using chamomile.

 - Echinacea: Echinacea is antimicrobial, analgesic, and anti-inflammatory.
-There are also reports of it healing burns, eczema, inflammation, herpes simplex, and varicose veins.2 So, whatever extra you buy or harvest can definitely be used for medicinal purposes.
+There are also reports of it healing burns, eczema, inflammation, herpes simplex, and varicose veins.2 So, whatever extra you buy or harvest can definitely be used for medicinal purposes in other recipes.

 You can choose which essential oils fit your needs.